celo-org/docs/blog/16-03-2023-Creating-a-charity-donation-dApp-using-Celo-Composer-and-React-and-RainbowKit-Celo/creating-a-charity-donation-dApp-using-celo-composer-and-react-and-rainbowKit-celo.md

 ## Introduction

 This article is a step-by-step guide on building a charity donation dapp using Celo Composer and React and Rainbow Kit.

-**RainbowKit**
+With the dApp, users can donate to their favorite charitable causes securely and transparently.
+Celo Composer is the building block or foundation of the dApp, when combined with React and Rainbowkit Celo, the final result gives a user-friendly interface that makes giving to charity a seamless experience.

+## Prerequisites

-[RainbowKit](https://www.rainbowkit.com) is a React library that makes it easy to add a wallet connection to your dapp.
+- [RainbowKit](https://www.rainbowkit.com) is a React library that makes it easy to add a wallet connection to your dapp.
 You can customize it as you like as well.
 RainbowKit supports a good number of wallets it can also resolve addressesaddress to ENS and display balance, and much more!
 Rainbowkit rely on [ethers](https://github.com/ethers-io/ethers.js) and [wagmi](https://wagmi.sh).

-**Set up your development environment**
+- Set up your development environment

-Here are the steps to take to make sure your development environment is properly set up

 1. Install Node.js and NPM (Node Package Manager) on your machine.
 2. Install the Celo Extension Wallet on your browser or add Celo test network (Alfajores) to your MetaMask Wallet

-**Creating your project using Celo Composer**
+## Creating your project using Celo Composer

 In your terminal, run the following command